E'Twaun Moore

-E'Twaun Donte Moore (born February 25, 1989) is an American professional basketball player who is currently a free agent.
+E'Twaun Donte Moore (born February 25, 1989) is an American professional basketball player who is a scout for the Chicago Bulls of the National Basketball Association (NBA).
 He was drafted by the Boston Celtics in the 2011 NBA draft after playing college basketball at Purdue University.
 In high school, he led East Chicago's Central High School to an IHSAA state championship.

 He was a Second-Team All-Big Ten selection as both a freshman and a sophomore and a First-Team All-Big Ten selection as a junior and a senior for Purdue Boilermakers men's basketball.
 He was a two-time Academic All-Big Ten selection, as well as a Second-Team Academic All-American selection at the conclusion of the 2009–10 Big Ten Conference regular season.
 As a junior, as well, he was named a Yahoo!
 Sports Third-Team All-American and an AP Honorable Mention All-American.
 He repeated as an AP honorable mention selection and was named NABC Third Team-All America as a senior.